demolish238/Star-Industries/README.md

 # Star Industries
 Hello, this plugin adds a long mission chain to create a central outfitter in Daneb after the main campaign is finished.

+THIS IS CURRENTLY IN TESTING.
+Everything you see is liable to change and any feedback is greatly appreciated.

 Reccomended Plugins:

 https://github.com/demolish238/Mil-taj-Protectorate/tree/main (Mil'taj Protectorate) (My other plugin)